Poltava Oblast

-Two other important cities there are Horishni Plavni and Kremenchuk.
+Three other important cities in the oblast are Horishni Plavni, Kremenchuk, and Lubny.

 History

+The Poltava Oblast was established on 22 September 1937 by a resolution of the Central Executive Committee of the Soviet Union.
+It was based mostly on rayons (districts) that were part of Kharkiv Oblast, with some from Kyiv Oblast.
+The region approximately corresponds to the earlier Poltava Governorate (1802–1925).

+During the Nazi Germany occupation in 1941–43, most of the region belonged to Kiew Generalbezirke (general district), while the rest was part of the German military rear area.
+After the withdrawal of German forces, the region was reinstated almost to the same borders.
+In the 1950s it lost some of its territories to the newly created Cherkasy Oblast.
+Some were submerged with the creation of the Kremenchuk Reservoir in 1959.
+In 2020, as part of a general Ukrainian administrative reform, Poltava Oblast reduced the number of its raions by increasing them in size.

-During the 2022 Russian Invasion of Ukraine, the town of Myrhorod was bombed.
-However as of April 2022, there has been no ground fighting and the province remains completely under Ukrainian control.
+During the Russian invasion of Ukraine, the town of Myrhorod was bombed.
+However, there has been no ground fighting and the province remains completely under Ukrainian control.

 Geography

 Poltava Oblast is situated in the central part of Ukraine.
-Located on the left bank of Dnieper, Poltava region was part of the Cossack Hetmanate.
+Located on the left bank of the Dnieper, the Poltava region was part of the Cossack Hetmanate.
 It has an area of 28,800 km2.
-The oblast borders upon Chernihiv, Sumy, Kharkiv, Dnipropetrovsk, Kirovohrad, Cherkasy and Kyiv Oblasts.
+The oblast borders Chernihiv, Sumy, Kharkiv, Dnipropetrovsk, Kirovohrad, Cherkasy and Kyiv oblasts.
+The oblast does not contain any notable landforms apart from the Dnieper river, the land is gently undulating.